 In the summer of 1938, newlyweds Genevieve and Bernard de Colmont and their friend, Antoine de Seynes, set off from France on the biggest adventure of their lives.
 They had a bold, perhaps even foolhardy plan: be the first to take kayaks down the mighty Green and Colorado rivers.
 Genevieve, just age 21, became the first woman to paddle any own boat on these rivers.
 They vividly documented their travels on 16 millimeter color film—a year before Hollywood’s first color movie.

-During the month of October, we have a special contest for everyone to win 2018 Maine State Park passes, by visiting conserved land up and down the Royal, with a focus on the history of the river.
+During the month of October, we have a special contest for everyone to win 2018 Maine State Park passes, by visiting conserved land up and down the Royal and its tributaries, with a focus on the history of the river and its headwaters.
 We’re kicking off the contest as a Great Maine Outdoor Weekend event, with a free welcome station at Yarmouth History Center, 118 East Elm Street, on Saturday, September 30th 10am to 5pm.
-All month long you can find information, contest rules, maps, and more are here.
+This program is hosted jointly by the historical societies of Yarmouth, North Yarmouth, Durham, and New Gloucester along with the Royal River Conservation Trust.
+All month long you can find information, contest rules, maps, and more here.

 Thursday, October 19th, 7:00 pm, Yarmouth History Center, East Elm Street, Yarmouth (FREE).
 Our film series is jointly hosted with the Yarmouth Historical Society.
 Our October film is: Overburden (2015).
 Trailer here.

 When a coal mine disaster kills her brother, Betty, a pro-coal activist, joins forces with Lorelei, a tree-hugging environmentalist, to take on the most dangerous coal company in the United States.
 This feature film premiered at the Full Frame Film Festival in 2015.